World Sight Day: 6 ways you can give the gift of vision

 We take our vision for granted, but imagine not seeing rainbows, a loved one's face or not being able to read the chalkboard in a classroom.

-Your donation can improve the vision of people in your community and around the world, underscoring World Sight Day 2018's focus: Eye Care Everywhere.
+Your donation can improve the vision of people in your community and around the world, underscoring World Sight Day 2019's focus: "Vision First!"

 Optometry Giving Sight